-The OIA presents, for review and approval, its 2022 Strategy and Plan (Plan).
+At the meeting the OIA presented, for review and approval, its 2022 Strategy and Plan (Plan).
 The Plan was developed using a risk-based approach to understand and assess Citizens' operations and associated risks.
 Additional consideration was given for future work to be conducted by the Auditor General, Market Conduct Examinations, and planned strategic initiatives.